amkharazi/HLGTL/readme.md

 To run this project you just need to the steps bellow :

-First.
+First:

 ```
     python Datasets.py
 ```

-Secondly.
+Secondly:

 ```
     python Weights.py
 ```

-Thirdly. run any test case or build your own using examples
+Thirdly: run any test case or build your own using examples

 License: BSD 3 clause